close

 Western slab serifs, condensed display sans (think wood-type circus posters), and rugged hand-painted brush letters all read well on smoker decals, t-shirts, and festival banners.
 Skip thin geometric sans-serifs and elegant scripts.
 They read as corporate or feminine, which clashes with the smoke-and-steel feel of most BBQ branding.

-BBQ Logo Maker - Free — icon 2 green dc3fd4aac0dbdebadaecdaaeaffa
+BBQ Logo Maker - Free — icon 2 orange cdfbe8dc3cafcb8dabbdb1ba6ef4cbeabfff

 Add a mark customers can stamp on paper